kinrihehe/PhilHealth-NHDR-IG-Review/README.md

 **Future Plans:**

-> Upon finalization of the official Philippine Core FHIR Implementation Guide, the content of this repository will be transitioned to a more appropriate and permanent location.
+> Upon finalization of the official Philippine FHIR Implementation Guide, the content of this repository will be transitioned to a more appropriate and permanent location.

 **Contact:**